-Interconnection Costs, which drive the majority of our Transmission Costs, are based on the demand measured on our distribution network during the 12 half-hour peak demand periods on the Upper South Island region (known as the Regional Coincident Peak Demand - RCPD).
+Interconnection Costs, which drive most our Transmission Costs, are based on the demand measured on our distribution network during the 100 half-hour peak demand periods on the Upper South Island region (known as the Regional Coincident Peak Demand - RCPD).
 These peaks are recorded each year by Transpower.
-As the timings of the peaks are known (accurate to a specific 30 minute period during the year) we are able to apply the cost across the load groups that drive those peaks on our network.
+As the timings of the peaks are known (accurate to a specific 30-minute period during the year) we can apply the cost across the load groups that drive those peaks on our network.